 For some religious institutions, the equivalent of Article II would be regarded as a permanent statement of belief.
 Ours, however, is a Living Tradition.
 We commit ourselves to regularly revisiting our Principles and Purposes to ensure that we are relevant, that as we grow in understanding, our Principles and Purposes grow, too.
 Since “new occasions teach new duties”, we must continuously examine our Principles and Purposes to see what is missing, what is no longer important, and whether the language communicates our core values to the current times.

 Since then, General Assembly committed the UUA to working toward being an Anti-Racist, Anti-Oppression, and Multicultural Association.
 Recent events have caused UUs to explore more deeply institutional and cultural oppressions that exist in our Association and its member congregations and covenanted communities.

-We are now well into the second quarter of the 21st Century.
+We are now well into the first quarter of the 21st Century.
 Our Association has grown in its understanding of systemic oppressions, such as racism, ableism, and heteronormative beliefs.
 However, many people feel the language of Article II does not reflect these learnings.
 The Board believes we need an Article II which leads us into the future.